OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 This means that while `GET /workers/foo` would be handled by this endpoint, `GET /workers/all` and `GET /workers/discover` would not be, and would instead fall through to Nancy for handling.
 As these routes are migrated to ASP.NET, the values `all` and `discover` should be removed from the attribute, and once both route are migrated to ASP.NET the `excludevalues` part should be removed altogether.

 Once the migration to ASP.NET is complete, the `ExcludeValuesRouteConstraint` will no longer be needed, and should be deleted.

+### ASP.NET Controller naming

+Controllers are named and organised by the name of the resource they return, rather than (for example) the parent resource

+`GET projects/{id}/channels`

+GetChannelsByProjectIdController

 ### Use of `CancellationToken` in ASP.NET Controllers